Medical Laboratory Technology - Associate Degree

 The program's curriculum includes three basic course types:

-Medical Laboratory Techology Admissions Information
+Medical Laboratory Technology Admissions Information

 EFSC’s Medical Lab Tech A.S. degree is a limited access program with a separate Selection and Application process in addition to the general EFSC admissions process: